dropbox/dropbox-sdk-js/README.md

 <script src="https://npmcdn.com/dropbox/umd/dropbox-sdk.min.js"></script>
 ```

-You can find the library on `window.DropboxApi`.
+You can find the library on `window.Dropbox`.

 ## Usage